-Whether you support the Annual Fund or your favorite program, your gift to Friends University touches the entire Friends community.
+Whether you support the Falcon Fund or your favorite program, your gift to Friends University impacts the entire Friends Community.
 Every student, faculty and staff member benefits from your generous support.

 Planned or Deferred Giving

 Friends University has a long history of generous and creative people who had the vision and intention to see the University continue to grow through their planned gifts.
 As a result, our endowment fund is able to provide student scholarships, hire and retain superior faculty, and maintain facilities that match our innovative programs of excellence.